ShelbyWendel/Instacart-customer-analysis/README.md

 # Instacart-customer-analysis
-An analysis of Instacart's customer trends and market segmentations using Python
+The objective of this project was to perform an initial data and exploratory analysis of some of Instacart's data in order to derive insights and suggest strategies for better market segmentation.